 Graduate Certificate in Public Library Services to Children and Young Adults

 The Graduate Certificate in Public Library Services to Children and Young Adults (PLSCYA) was developed in response growing shift in public libraries towards creating children and youth services departments staffed with dedicated professionals who have a specific knowledge and skill set in this area.
-This certificate would be beneficial to any LIS professional who would like to support the literacy needs of children and young adults in public library settings.
+This certificate would be beneficial to any information professional who would like to support the literacy needs of children and young adults in public library settings.

-We prepare future LIS professionals to serve the diverse literacy needs of children and young adults through culturally responsive, age-appropriate materials and programming.
+We prepare future information professionals to serve the diverse literacy needs of children and young adults through culturally responsive, age-appropriate materials and programming.
 We encourage library programming built on the principles of connected learning, which forges links between youth's academics and personal passions to create new pathways to college, career, and civic pursuits.

 The PLSCYA certificate program offerings are designed to cultivate the expansive skill set that today's youth services librarians must have including website development, programming, and children and young adult literature courses.